Namesake Helen de los Santos Mata

 Upon my graduation from the University of St. Thomas in May of 1962, I was hired as a second grade teacher at Montrose Elementary in the Houston Independent School District.
 I taught second grade at Montrose for two years and then taught fourth grade at Ben Milan Elementary in the same district for two more years.
 After my second year of teaching, I married Jesse Mata from Wharton, Texas.

 During the summer of 1965, Jesse and I drove out to the country, Alief, Texas and looked at homes in the subdivision known as Catalina Square.
 We bought a home; I interviewed for a teaching job in Alief ISD and was hired to be one of four second grade teachers at Alief Elementary.
 This was the only elementary school in the district at this time.
 I went back to school on a part-time basis and earned my Masters degree in Education as well as my Mid-Management Certification from Stephen F. Austin University in Nacogdoches, Texas.

 I have taught in several schools in the Alief District: Alief Elementary, Boone Elementary, Youens Elementary, Kennedy Elementary, Heflin Elementary, Chambers Elementary and Mahanay Elementary.
 My experience has been in grade levels K-5, ESL and Bilingual Education.
-I have worked as an elementary teacher, an ESL supervisor, an Assistant Principal, a Principal and now as Director of Parental Involvement where I have been for several years.
+I have worked as an elementary teacher, an ESL supervisor, an Assistant Principal, a Principal and as Director of Parental Involvement.